 Teen driving overview

-Teen driving can be a time of freedom for newly licensed drivers and a time of worry for parents.
-For teenagers, adhering to the rules of the road and paying attention at all times to their driving are critical behaviors to their safety.
-For parents, staying involved with the learning process and constant communication with your young driver about the responsibilities of driving as well as being a role model when you drive will go a long way to ensuring the safety of your teen driver.
+For teens, driving can be a time of freedom, but it can also be a time of worry for parents.
+Adhering to the rules of the road and paying attention at all times are critical behaviors to teen driver safety.
+For parents, staying involved with the learning process and constant communication about the responsibilities of driving as well as being a good role model, go a long way to ensuring the safety of teen drivers.